nf-core/nf-core.github.io/docs.md

 The quickest place to get help is on the nf-core Gitter channel: [https://gitter.im/nf-core/](https://gitter.im/nf-core/Lobby) - a free chat interface that integrates nicely with GitHub.

 # Guidelines for New Pipelines
 For now, the guidelines are pretty simple.
+The below gives an outline of what is required.
+For more detail, please see the [**list of lint test error codes**](errors).

 ## Features
 All pipelines must adhere to the following:

 * Be built using Nextflow
-    * No snakemake allowed!
-For now, anyway.
-Sorry.
-    * Please note the coding guidelines below
 * An [MIT licence](https://choosealicense.com/licenses/mit/)
 * Software bundled using [Docker](https://www.docker.com/)
     * This must be at least one `Dockerfile` in the repository